MovingBlocks/Kallisti/README.md

 ## Key concepts

+* Separation of the APIs of the game engine and of the virtual machine.
     * "Components" can be provided by the engine, and via implementing generic interfaces and automatically being wrapped through a rule-based system, the computer VM can translate it into APIs it understands internally.

+## How to use

+There are two main ways to use Kallisti:

+* Embed it in your own project (for example, [KComputers](https://github.com/Terasology/KComputers) for the Terasology game engine),
+* Run the simulator.

+To run the simulator, simply compile the project with ```gradle```, then run ```java -jar KallistiSimulator.jar simulator.json```, where ```simulator.json``` is a [valid .JSON simulator definition](https://github.com/MovingBlocks/Kallisti/wiki/Simulator).

 ## Supported architectures